rustyio/super-imap/README.md

 + `MAX_USER_THREADS` - Change the maximum number of user threads.
 Default is 500.
 + `NUM_WORKER_THREADS` - Change the number of worker threads.
 Default is 5.
 + `MAX_EMAIL_SIZE` - Change the maximum email size.
 Default is 1 MiB (1,048,576 bytes).
++ `TRACER_INTERVAL` - Interval, in seconds, between outgoing tracer emails.
+Default is 600 seconds (10 minutes).
++ `NUM_TRACERS` - Number of tracers to send at the end of each tracer interval.
+Default is 3.

 #### Scaling